-As an RTAP manager, you are responsible for making sure that training is available to rural and tribal transit operators so that they can fulfill federal and state requirements.
-This can be accomplished through a variety of means, including providing scholarships for operators to attend training within or outside the state, hiring trainers to run in-person or virtual training sessions, and putting together conferences during which a large number of operators can come together and train on a few topics.
+RTAP managers are responsible for making sure that training is available to rural and Tribal transit drivers so that they can fulfill federal and state requirements.
+This can be accomplished through a variety of means, including providing scholarships for drivers to attend training within or outside the state, hiring trainers to run in-person or virtual training sessions, and putting together conferences during which a large number of operators can come together and train on a few topics.
 This section will explore creating and maintaining standalone training programs that respond to provider needs.
 To read more about scholarship programs, see the Scholarship Programs section.

 Types of training include in-person courses (for example, at a conference, or a state-sponsored, instructor-led training course), webinars, and online courses.
-Like all components of the RTAP program, the way you implement them and what you choose to focus on depends on the needs of your subrecipients, the input of your advisory committee, and the policies of your state.
-You will need to consider which courses may already be required (due to state law or policy), and which will be offered complementarily to the core curriculum.
-Will you have a required core curriculum, or just a list of classes that are offered and suggested?
+Like all components of the State RTAP program, the way the manager implements them and the focus depends on the needs of the state’s subrecipients, the input of the program’s advisory committee, and the policies of the state.
+The manager will need to consider which courses may already be required (due to state law or policy), and which will be offered complementarily to the core curriculum.
+Will the program have a required core curriculum, or just a list of classes that are offered and suggested?

 The federal government requires transit personnel to be trained in two main areas.
 These are: